 A warm, round body crawled over Elijah’s feet, and tiny hands slapped the floor.
 “Mama.
 Baba.
 Ga.
 Dada.”
-The sweet smell of a freshly bathed baby drifted up.
+The sweet smell of a freshly bathed infant drifted up.

 Nathan squatted in front of the baby.
 “Hi, little guy.”
 He clapped, and the baby looked up.
 “Ga.”

 The baker set a tray on the counter and handed hot loaves to the first woman in line

 The baker beamed at Nathan.
 “Omar.
 The baby’s name is Omar.”

 Nathan dropped on hands and knees.
 “That’s a good name.”
 He wiggled his head and gave a huge smile.
 “Omar.”

 Nathan pulled away and blinked.